XiaozhouCui/re-store/walk-through.md

 ## Identity (login)

 ### Install nuget packages

 - Go to Nuget Gallery, install **Microsoft.AspNetCore.Authentication.JwtBearer**
 - Also in Nuget, install **Microsoft.AspNetCore.Identity.EntityFrameworkCore**

 ### Setup identity

-- Create a new entity class `User`,
+- Create a custom entity class `User`
 - User class will derive from `IdentityUser`, then User will have all the useful properties (e.g. PasswordHash)
 - Update StoreContext, make sure it is now derived from `IdentityDbContext<User>`
 - Seed data into db by overiding the `OnModelCreating` method